JuanJFarina/juanjfarina.github.io/content/architecture_101.md

 productivity without caring about technical debt.
 And, quoting Robert:

 _"The developers may think that the answer is to start over from scratch and_ _redesign the whole system, but that's just the Hare talking again.
-THe same_ _overconfidence that led to the mess is now telling them that they can build_ _it better if only they can start the race over.
+The same_ _overconfidence that led to the mess is now telling them that they can build_ _it better if only they can start the race over.
 The reality is less rosy:_